admincaf/SICAdsLibrary/README.md

 3. pod spec lint SICAds.podspec --verbose --allow-warnings
 4. pod trunk push SICAds.podspec --allow-warnings
 ```

+## What is new in 7.4.34 version
+1. Reloading cocoapod after failed attempt

 ## What is new in 7.4.33 version
 1. Reloading cocoapod after failed attempt